-The Netherlands has the largest number of charging stations in Europe, amounting to more than 25,500 units.
-This is a rather high number in regards to the size of the country.
-France has 23,500 charging stations throughout the country.
-Germany comes third with over 13,000 stations, right before Great Britain with its 10,500 stations and Norway with its 10,000 stations.
+The Netherlands has the largest number of charging stations in Europe, with more than 43,000 units.
+This is a high figure in relation to the size of the country.
+They are followed by Germany, with more than 32,000 charging points, France, with almost 30,000, the United Kingdom with more than 24,000, and Norway with more than 12,000.

 Over 35,000 electric vehicles were sold by Renault in Europe in 2017, which makes for a growth of +38.4% versus 2016 and a market share of nearly 24%.